 It is not necessary to read the entire Player's Guide in order to play.
 Anything that matters to your game will be introduced in the course of the adventures.
-We do suggest all players give this primer a quick read to get the gist of the setting.
-Then those players who want to sink their teeth into the world can read the full guide to see how Zeitgeist stands apart from the "points of light" assumed world of traditional Dungeons & Dragons.
+We do suggest all players give this primer a quick read, at least, to get the gist of the setting.
+Then those players who want to sink their teeth into the world can read the full guide to see how Zeitgeist stands apart from the traditional worlds encompassed by the Pathfinder RPG.
 If you're interested in learning more, download the complete Player's Guide at www.enworld.org.